 Instead, you might want to rank for something like "How to raise my credit score."
 This phrase is something we would call a long-tail keyword.
 It might not have the same traffic volume as the previous, but you'll rank better because it has a lower cost per click so you can outbid your competition easier.

 That amount might not sound like a lot, but it is across 1,000 clicks.
 We used the Google Keyword Planner to generate this example, and you can use it too.
-It's an entirely free service, and you can sync a lot of the information and data with your Adwords account.
+It's an entirely free service, and you can sync a lot of the information and data with your Google Ads account.

 If you're looking for something a little more involved, we also recommend using the free tool Ubersuggest.

 During your brainstorming process, you might stumble upon a few keywords that you think would be a complete waste of time to display for.
 As they come to you, write them down and build a list.
 When you have a few written down, apply them to your ad.
 Following this level of detail is a great way to control your budget so you can live to advertise another day.